asmodeus812/elearning/cracking-coding-interview/8-bitwise-operations.md

 ## Get bit

-The approach here, knowing the index of the bit, is to move that specific bit at the least position, after that simply check if that bit is a 0 or a 1 by bit wise AND against 0b01.
+The approach here, knowing the index of the target bit, is to move that specific bit at the least position, after that simply check if that bit is a 0 or a 1 by bit wise AND against 0b01.
 Note that the bit argument is and index, meaning it ranges for normal 4 byte integers, from 0 to 31 inclusive, for a total of 32 bits